freeioe/freeioe_example_apps/plc/ab/README_EN.md

 * elem_name - PLC Element Name
 * offset - Element offset index
 * rate - value rate that converts to true value
+* path - the property path in device, default will be the path configured in application settings